 The food is still perfectly fine to eat (it really is), but the quality may not be as good.
 We still want to use the food, though.

 In a mission to use it up and prevent any waste, SuperCook is great to give recipes that can use up the odd ingredients you want to shift from the back of your cupboards or even use up before their use by dates.

-If you’ve really got no food in the cupboard and are struggling until pay day you have a number of options to help see you through.
+If you’ve got no food in the cupboard and are struggling until payday, you have several options to help see you through.
 Please do keep your chin up x